jLantxa/plotcpp/README.md

 # About this project
 ## Supported features
 ### Plot2D
 The `Plot2D` figure can plot single variable functions.
-A number of features are lacking for this figure tipe:
+A number of features are lacking for this figure type:
 * Smart subdivision of axes
 * Grids
 * Scatter plots